Tax guide

 Should I get CA review before filing?

-Use CA review when the facts are not routine, when there is refund or notice risk, or when the return includes capital gains, trading income, foreign assets, business income, regime changes, or AIS/TDS mismatch.
+Use CA review when the facts are not routine — when a significant refund or notice risk exists, or when the return includes capital gains, trading income, foreign assets, business income, regime changes, or AIS/TDS mismatches.

 CA technical review note

-For this topic, the reviewer should document the selected assessment year, taxpayer status, ITR form, income head, tax regime, source records, and the reason each major figure appears in the return.
-If the position depends on timing, such as Form 16 issue, AIS updates, TDS return processing, e-verification, revised-return deadline, or notice response window, write the date next to the decision.
+For this topic, document the selected assessment year, taxpayer status, ITR form, income head, tax regime, source records, and the rationale for each major figure in the return.
+Where the position depends on timing — Form 16 issue date, AIS updates, TDS return processing, e-verification, or a correction window — write the date alongside the decision.
+The minimum file should include the computation, portal downloads, source statements, challans, the acknowledgement, and any correspondence.

 Final takeaway